 “L-Let me go…” Olive whispered.
 “They’re still—”

 Stein delivered a quick punch to his gut cutting him off short and winding him completely.
-When he doubled over with the pain, Stein picked up like a rag doll and threw him over his shoulder.
+When he doubled over with the pain, Stein picked him up like a rag doll and threw him over his shoulder.
 Olive kicked and shouted and screamed, but it was no use—Stein carried him away from Trystan and Marta without a drop of hesitation.

 “Into the gate!” someone shouted as pale tangerine light and a sudden draft filled the room.
 “Into the gate!”